 Relevant data is reported in three places:

 In each instance, there are significant differences in the amounts and details included.
 As a result, properly reporting compensation is one of the more difficult tasks in preparing Form 990.
+We offer nonprofit organization accounting along with business tax services.

 Note: Determining exactly who should be listed in Part VII, Section A and Schedule J can be complex.
 This article only covers some compensation reporting issues for those listed.
 Consult with your not-for-profit adviser to help identify the individuals who should be listed.